michaelasivd/portfoliosite/README.md

 # Michaela's Portfolio

-This is Michaela's portfolio website, showcasing her work and skills.
-Here is a link to her deployed website ()
+This is my portfolio website, showcasing my work and skills.
+Here is a link to the deployed website (https://michaelasivd.github.io/portfoliosite/)

 ## Project Description